Enterprise Linux 7

 Review and update of the Kickstart

 auto-install facility for version 7.
+Location

 Configure the new chronyd time daemon, and

 use the timedatectl utility.
+Using the

-The new journald logging daemon, and the
+The new systemd-journald logging daemon, and

-journalctl utility.
-How the new system fits
+How the new logging system fits with rsyslogd.

 How to create and manage version 7 software

-repositories, including Oracle ULN.
+repositories, with an overview of Oracle ULN.

 The new firewalld daemon.
 Display and